Dipole-Mode Spectrum and Hydrodynamic Crossover in a Resonantly Interacting Two-Species Fermion Mixture: Two-species dipole mode spectrum

-The second oscillatory mode is of particular interest as it exists for any strength of the dissipative coupling, showing a smooth crossover between the regimes of weak and the strong damping.
-In the limit of vanishing coupling ($\beta \rightarrow 0$) this ``Dy crossover mode'' correlates with the bare Dy oscillation.
-Increasing coupling to the K component then introduces damping.
-With $\beta$ reaching $\beta_{\rm cr}$, the mode exhibits maximum damping.
-For further increasing coupling, the damping again decreases, and for $\beta \gg \beta_{\rm cr}$ the mode can be understood as a locked hydrodynamic oscillation of both components.
+{ The second oscillatory mode, which for $\beta \rightarrow 0$ correlates with the bare Dy oscillation, exists for any strength of the dissipative coupling.
+In contrast to the K mode, this mode shows a smooth crossover between the regimes of weak and the strong friction, and we thus refer to it as ``Dy crossover mode''.
+For $\beta < \beta_{\rm cr}$ the coupling to the K component introduces damping along with a frequency upshift.
+With the friction strength reaching $\beta_{\rm cr}$, the mode exhibits maximum damping.
+For further increasing coupling, the mode damping again decreases.
+For $\beta \gg \beta_{\rm cr}$ the mode can be understood in terms of a locked hydrodynamic oscillation, in which both components act jointly and the system behaves like a single fluid. }